Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Conservatories & Training Programs

 You are training the next generation of production professionals and none of them are learning this before they graduate.
-Their first job will expose the gap — and the performers they work with will absorb it.
+Their first job will expose the gap, and the performers they work with will absorb it.

-Private Cohort · Institutional Diagnostic
+Private Cohort · Conservatory Embedment

 Performer?